San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 49ers stats and trends

-- San Francisco has one win against the spread in six games this year.
+- So far this season San Francisco has one win against the spread.

-- This season, the 49ers are winless ATS when entering a game as a favorite of 3.5 points or more (in three chances).
+- The 49ers have been favored by 3.5 points or more three times this season and have not covered the spread in any of them.

-- San Francisco has gone over the point total in 50% of its opportunities this year (three times over six games with a set point total).
+- San Francisco has eclipsed the over/under in 50% of its opportunities this year (three times over six games with a set point total).

-- The 49ers average 22.5 points per game, comparable to the 23.1 per matchup the Bears surrender.

-- San Francisco is 0-2 against the spread and 1-1 overall in games when it scores more than 23.1 points.
+- San Francisco is 0-2 against the spread and 1-1 overall this season when the team scores more than 23.1 points.

-- San Francisco is 0-2 against the spread and 1-1 overall when the team picks up over 341.9 yards.
+- When San Francisco totals more than 341.9 yards, the team is 0-2 against the spread and 1-1 overall.

 - The 49ers have turned the ball over three more times (11 total) than the Bears have forced a turnover (8) this season.